albertogasparin/react-magnetic-di/README.md

 In the example above `MyComponent` will have both `ModalOpen` and `useQuery` replaced while `MyOtherComponent` only `ModalOpen`.
 Be aware that `target` needs an **actual component** declaration to work, so will not work in cases where the component is fully anonymous (eg: `export default () => ...` or `forwardRef(() => ...)`).

-The library also provides a `withDi` HOC in case you want to export components with dependencies alredy injected:
+The library also provides a `withDi` HOC in case you want to export components with dependencies already injected:

 ```jsx
 import React from 'react';